-Known colloquially as “Aizen san” (the other 2 big festivals get the same treatment) the festival takes place in and around Aizendo temple.
-One of the big draws of the festival is the Hoekago Parade on June 30th in which a “geisha” (a beautiful young woman — not the elaborately made up figure you’re imagining) is carried aloft in a basket.
-“Hoekago” literally means “blessed treasure basket”.
-The parade participants chant “ho-e-ka-go” while carrying the young woman aloft.
+Known colloquially as “Aizen-san” (the other two big festivals get the same treatment), Aizen Festival takes place in and around the temple, Aizendo.
+One of the big draws of the festival is the Hoekago Parade in which a geisha (a beautiful young woman — not the elaborately made up figure you’re imagining) is carried aloft in a palanquin called a hoekago (blessed treasure basket).
+Parade participants chant “ho-e-ka-go” while carrying the young woman aloft.